Published On: June 10, 2020By

 Vendors prioritize and build the enhancements the majority of their clients want, creating a positive cycle of attracting the right type of prospects, turning them into successful clients and growing with them and for them strategically over time.

-Challenge of Doing LMS Solution Research
+Challenge of Doing LMS Solutions Research

 Frustratingly for buyers though, the differences between the vendors are not obvious at first or even second look.
 Many vendors use different terms for the same thing and disguise their true level of competence in any given feature group in soft marketing fluff.
 Buyers really have to dig through their website, inevitably engage sales resources, get demos, ask questions, solicit proposals and have clarifying discussions.